The Jaffa Institute: Summer Camp

+A Safe Haven: Stability, structure, and vital emotional support.

+Essential Nutrition: Hot, healthy daily meals.

+Academic Support: Dedicated learning to help children recover the school days lost during the 40-day war with Iran.

+Pure Joy: Amusement and water parks, pools, cinemas, safaris, hikes and more.

 History

 As a PhD student at Brandeis University in Boston, David Portowicz decided to focus his social work thesis on poverty in Jaffa.
 In 1982 Dr. Portowicz founded the Jaffa Institute.

 The Jaffa Institute has expanded greatly in the last three decades.
-Today it provides services to over 4,000 individuals, encompassing both at-risk children and their families.
+Today it provides services to thousands of individuals, encompassing both at-risk children and their families.

 Originally focusing on education, the Jaffa Institute has now expanded its programming to include services such as after-school programming, crisis intervention, housing for neglected and abused children, workplace training programs for unemployed local women, educational and residential facilities for the rehabilitation and empowerment of teenagers at risk, hot meal programs, and a food distribution center.

 Awards

 In 2001, the Institute was awarded the President’s Prize for Most Outstanding Voluntary Organization.

 The Jaffa Institute’s Educational programming has twice received the Ministry of Education's Award for Outstanding Educational Program, once in 1995 and again in 2004.